-- Senders attempt to send a complete message

-- Utilize collision-detect techniques to recognize the need for re-transmission

-- Examples:

-- VTCSMA (Zhao & Ramamritham, 1987)

-- Window Protocol (Zhao, Stankovic & Ramamritham, 1990)
+- Senders attempt to send a complete message - If messages collide, all transmissions are aborted - After collision, re-transmission is made after a random delay - Protocol extensions for real-time systems: - VTCSMA (Zhao & Ramamritham, 1987) - Window Protocol (Zhao, Stankovic & Ramamritham, 1990)

-Since the queuing delay in general cannot be bounded, these protocols do not give any guarantees for meeting imposed message deadlines!
+Message queuing delay can in general not be bounded!
+Therefore, these protocols do not give any guarantees for meeting imposed message deadlines!

-Controller Area Network:
+Controller Area Network (CAN):

-- Senders transmit a message header (with an identifier) - Collision-detect mechanism is used to determine what sender will be allowed to send the entire message
+- Senders transmit a message header (with an identifier) - If messages collide, a hardware-supported protocol is used to determine what sender will be allowed to send the rest of the message; transmissions by other senders are aborted

-Message queuing delay can be bounded with appropriate identifier assignment, and it could therefore be possible to meet imposed message deadlines!
+Message queuing delay can be bounded with appropriate identifier assignment!

+Therefore, this protocol makes it possible to meet imposed message deadlines!